skonfig/extra/type/__nextcloud/man.rst

 NOTES
 -----
-This cdist type does not cover all configuration options that nextcloud offer.
+This type does not cover all configuration options that nextcloud offer.
 If you need more configuration options for nextcloud, you are welcome to extend this type and contribute it upstream!